alkatrazstudio/feedmash/README.md

 # FeedMash

+FeedMash combines multiple input web feeds into one.
+You specify input feeds (RSS/Atom/JSON),
+FeedMash monitors and downloads them periodically.
-Monitors multiple RSS/Atom/JSON feeds, combines them into one Atom feed and serves the resulting feed via HTTP.
+Then it combines all of them into one single Atom feed and serves this final combined feed via HTTP.
+You can use any feed reader to subscribe to this resulting feed.

+FeedMash also can be used to subscribe to YouTube channels (even without a YouTube account).
+YouTube channel feeds are a little different: the links to them are hidden and also require some post-processing to be properly displayed in a feed reader.
+FeedMash uses YouTube channel URLs to generate proper web feed URLs, and then it does the needed processing automatically.

 ## Usage